 This is a commonly asked question by new, and experienced users of cannabis oil alike.
 Ideally, there is no specific time you should take your cannabis oil or how often you should consume it.
 The best answer to this question is 'find what works best for you.'
 Cannabis is tailored differently for each user and its effects may differ from one person to another.

 Some people prefer to have their cannabis oil first thing in the morning alongside their coffee and breakfast.
-Others would rather take it in the evening with their diner just before bed.
+Others would rather take it in the evening with their dinner just before bed.

 Cannabis oil is first consumed in the morning if you want to stay energized and boost your concentration.
 Again, you may wish to have it later in the afternoon when weariness sets in and you need some extra energy boost to get through the day.
 There is no actual time laid out to consume your cannabis oil.
 It all boils down to the most convenient and beneficial time for you.

-Cannabis oil’s medicinal and therapeutic benefits have been touted since thousands of years ago.
+Cannabis oil's therapeutic benefits have been touted for thousands of years.
 Recent research and studies only confirm the long list of its potential benefits.
-Some of these, include alleviating cancer-related symptoms, treating cancer, reducing acne, and inflammation, reducing blood pressure, and preventing heart damage, reducing anxiety, pain and depression- the list is endless.